arpruss/USBComposite_stm32f1/README.md

 ## Endpoint limitations

 There is one bidirectional endpoint 0 that all endpoints share, and the hardware allows for seven more in each direction.
-Here are how many endpoints besides endpoint 0 are needed for each plugin:
+Each plugin contributes the following count towards the maximum of seven:

-* USB Serial: 2 TX, 1 RX
+* USB Serial: 2 (= 2 TX, 1 RX)

-* USB HID: 1 TX
+* USB HID: 1 (= 1 TX)

-* USB Mass Storage: 1 TX, 1 RX
+* USB Mass Storage: 1 (= 1 TX, 1 RX)

-* USB MIDI: 1 TX, 1 RX
+* USB MIDI: 1 (= 1 TX, 1 RX)

-* XBox360 Controller: 1 TX, 1 RX
+* XBox360 Controller: 1 (= 1 TX, 1 RX)

-* USB Audio: 1 TX or 1 RX depending on mode
+* USB Audio: 1 (= 1 TX or 1 RX depending on mode)

-When combining plugins, make sure the count of RX endpoints does not exceed 7 and the count of TX endpoints does not exceed 7, though with the above list of plugins it's going to be hard to exceed that!
+When combining plugins, make sure the contribution does not exceed 7, though with the above list of plugins you can't exceed that.